You will hear conflicting reports even from different people online as to how Facebook ads work.

-- find the best users in your audience
+- Find the best users in your audience

-- do it for the cheapest price
+- Do it for the cheapest price

-- maximize the effectiveness of your budget
+- Maximize the effectiveness of your budget

-- and keep you coming back for more
+- Keep you coming back for more

 You’ll notice that Facebook doesn’t just blindly minimize my CPM: I’m paying $2 for Dave, because he has a better propensity to convert than any of the cheaper options below him.